-Scrum is a framework for solving a complex adaptive problem, and developing software products considered complex work.
+Scrum is a framework for solving a complex adaptive problem and developing software products considered complex work.
 Agile product development usually has high-level uncertainty in the requirement, and many a time, end users struggle to visualize what they are looking for in the product.

 Scrum is an iterative and incremental framework based on empirical process control where sprints serve this purpose.
 So starting with Scrum means the team started sprinting.

 So, what’s needed to start sprinting?
 We need a few things to start our first Sprint.
-I am putting them in two categories — essentials elements and acceptable practices.
+I am putting them in two categories — essential elements and acceptable practices.

-Product Goal: A goal that describes the future state of a product.
-The product can be a solution, service, or product such as software product, hardware product, or firmware product such as payment wallet, a vacuum cleaner, a movie, or interior design.
+Three Essential Elements AreProduct Goal: A goal that describes the future state of a product.
+The product can be a solution, service, or product such as a software product, hardware product, or firmware product such as a payment wallet, a vacuum cleaner, a movie, or interior design.

 Product Backlog: It consists of the work that helps in meeting the product goal.
 The Product Backlog is an emergent, ordered list of what is needed to improve the product.
 It is the single source of work undertaken by the Scrum Team.

 Scrum Team: The scrum team consists of three roles, a product owner, a developer, and a scrum master.
 A product owner maximizes the value of work done by a Scrum team, developers, or development team to develop a quality product.

-Four Acceptable Practices AreProduct Backlog Refinement Session: Organize a few sessions to refine product backlog to keep it ready for 2–3 sprints.
-It also helps make decisions about design, architecture, decompose features in small stories, and prepare acceptance criteria.
+Four Acceptable Practices AreProduct Backlog Refinement Session: Organize a few sessions to refine the product backlog to keep it ready for 2–3 sprints.
+It also helps make decisions about design, and architecture, decompose features in small stories, and prepare acceptance criteria.
 The team can come up with estimates to support the product owner in ordering product backlog items.

 Definition of Done: A checklist to make increment transparent.
-Definition of Done may consist of all the work that team is planning to do to produce software such as UI design, writing services, performing integration testing, meeting acceptance criteria, and keeping it in a releasable state.
+The definition of Done may consist of all the work that the team is planning to do to produce software such as UI design, writing services, performing integration testing, meeting acceptance criteria, and keeping it in a releasable state.
 Definition of done also consists of work that demonstrates commitment towards quality and development practices like TDD, BDD, DevOps, Refactoring and code quality, etc.

-Scrum values become a great input to draft team agreement using courage, commitment, focus, respect, and openness.
+Scrum values become a great input to draft team agreements using courage, commitment, focus, respect, and openness.
 While preparing the team agreement, the team also learn about each other and expected behaviour in self-management.

 Sprint Duration: Sprint should not be more than a month, and better to keep it consistent.
 What should be the ideal duration?
 One week, two weeks, and four weeks?

 Please write your feedback below about this article so I can try to improve my work in future articles.